 Causes of Uterine (Endometrial) Cancer

-Exact cause of uterine (endometrial) cancer is unknown.
-However, experts believe that changes in the level of estrogen and progesterone in the body often plays a part.
+The exact cause of uterine (endometrial) cancer remains unknown.
+However, experts believe that changes in the levels of estrogen and progesterone in the body often play a part.

-Something happens to create changes in cells in the uterus.
-The mutated cells grow and multiply out of control, forming a mass called a tumor.
+For instance, something happens to create changes in the cells in the uterus.
+As a result, the mutated cells grow and multiply out of control, forming a mass called a tumor.

-When the levels of those sex hormones fluctuate, it affects the endometrium.
-When the balance shifts towards increased levels of estrogen, it causes endometrial cells to divide and multiply.
+Furthermore, when those sex hormone levels fluctuate, they affect the endometrium.
+Specifically, when the balance shifts towards increased levels of estrogen, it causes endometrial cells to divide and multiply.

-If certain genetic changes occur in endometrial cells, they become cancer.
-Those cancer cells rapidly grow and proliferate to form a tumor.
+Consequently, if certain genetic changes occur in endometrial cells, the cells become cancer.
+In turn, those cancer cells rapidly grow and proliferate to form a tumor.

 Risk Factors of Uterine (Endometrial) Cancer